rustdesk/doc.rustdesk.com/content/self-host/synogy/_index.en.md

 - Set command
 {{% notice note %}}
-Synogy's OS is debain based, so host net (--net=host) works fine, we do not need to map ports with `-p` option.
+Synogy's OS is Debian based, so host net (--net=host) works fine, we do not need to map ports with `-p` option.

 `192.168.16.98` is an intranet ip used here for demonstration only, please set it to a public ip when you deploy.